 Tailored Artist-in-Residency Projects: Workshops for Companies and Institutions

 As innovation cycles in R&D get ever shorter and more complex, the capability of moving successfully among a variety of different solution contexts is a key competence.
 Artist-in-residence programs in tech corporations or scientific organizations are of increasing importance.
 The workshop leads to a fruitful project design, creating a context for artists, engineers, and scientists, to build the foundation of a valuable outcome.

 Examples: At the Max Planck Institute for Empirical Aesthetics's, I gave a workshop together with the researcher Claudia Schnugg.
 We discussed the concept paper of an artist as a researcher project and elaborated with the staff the evaluation criteria for this new residency program.

 I designed the artist-in-residence project entitled STEAM Imaging for the applied research Institution Fraunhofer MEVIS.
 In this interview I take stock:

 FROM STEM TO STEAM

-I developed the artist-in-residency project ”STEAM Imaging” as a conceptual framework for fostering meaningful cooperative engagement of scientists, pupils, and an artist to break down disciplinary boundaries and explore flexible forms of learning and cooperation,
+I developed the artist-in-residency project ”STEAM Imaging” as a conceptual framework for fostering meaningful cooperative engagement of scientists, school students, and an artist to break down disciplinary boundaries and explore flexible forms of learning and cooperation,

 Image: At the STEAM workshop.
 Image Copyright Martin Hieslmair